Nezarbr/Nezarbr.github.io/content/blog/my-first-blog/index.md

 ---

-If you're interested in exploring the full methodology and results of our research, you can download the complete paper [here](./work_adv.pdf).
+If you're interested in exploring the full methodology and results, you can download the complete paper [here](./paper.pdf).